Getting started in short fiction

 Getting started

 There are so many online resources for writing and publishing flash fiction.
 Try googling ‘flash fiction’ and you’ll be inundated.
 There’s so much.
 So, it’s a good idea to whittle them down into something manageable.
-There are some great courses you can pay for but you’ll also find endless opportunities that don’t cost anything.
+There are some great courses you can pay for, but you’ll also find endless opportunities that don’t cost anything.
 A good craft newsletter is a goldmine of useful and free information.

 Here is an excellent overview on how to write flash fiction from the author, editor and teacher, Matt Kendrick in Lucent Dreaming.
 And another, written by Kathy Fish for the prestigious Bridport Prize.
+And Bath Flash Fiction run rolling competitions and feature a series of excellent craft articles on the website.

 Retreat West is an online writing community, they do workshops, publish and hold really good competitions.
 You can join up for a fee or dip in and out of their free resources.
 Their monthly micro competition is a fun one to start with and it doesn’t cost a lot to have a crack.

 If you’re in Perth (where I am based) and keen for some face-to-face action, Night Parrot Press (which is run by the brilliant Linda Martin and Laura Keenan) holds workshops for beginners and prints a flash anthology every year, plus they run the annual Flashing the Cover competition with Writing WA.
-Laura and Linda have pretty much single-handedly introduced Western Australia to the genre and are local legends.
-I learnt most of what I know through their workshops, and had my first ever publication in their first anthology, Once.
-Check out their website for workshops, craft advice and upcoming opportunities.
-They have a new anthology coming out in October which will feature new work by established and emerging Western Australian flash writers.
-They are also publishing acclaimed WA author, Susan Midalia’s new collection of flash, Miniatures in July.

 Competitions